Zhou dynasty: Agriculture, Industry

-Agriculture in the Zhou dynasty was very intensive and, in many cases, directed by the government.
-All farming lands were owned by nobles, who then gave their land to their serfs, a situation similar to European feudalism.
-For example, a piece of land was divided into nine squares in the well-field system, with the grain from the middle square taken by the government and that of surrounding squares kept by individual farmers.
-This way, the government was able to store surplus food and distribute it in times of famine or bad harvest.
+Across the Zhou period, agricultural land was generally tied to aristocratic lineages rather than held as private noble property; for the Western Zhou in particular, this authority was rooted in lineage‑based political geography rather than in the later conceptualized fengjian system.
+Farming was carried out mainly by ordinary rural households, who formed the core of agricultural production.
+These households owed labor service, taxes, and military obligations to their lords or to the state, depending on the period.
+Various dependent laborers and slaves also existed, but they constituted a minority of the rural population.
+Modern scholarship emphasizes that Zhou rural society did not resemble European manorial serfdom, since most farmers were not legally bound to noble estates and retained household autonomy.
+Classical texts describe an idealized well field system (井田制) in which a plot of land was divided into nine squares, with the central square farmed for public obligations—such as producing grain for communal storage in times of poor harvest—while the surrounding squares were farmed by individual households.
+Modern historians generally view this as a later conceptual model rather than a documented administrative system of the Zhou period.

 Some important manufacturing sectors during this period included bronze smelting, which was integral to making weapons and farming tools.
-Again, these industries were dominated by the nobility who directed the production of such materials.
+These industries were dominated by the nobility who directed the production of such materials.

 China's first projects of hydraulic engineering were initiated during the Zhou dynasty, ultimately as a means to aid agricultural irrigation.
 Sunshu Ao, the Chancellor of Wei who served King Zhuang of Chu, dammed a river to create an enormous irrigation reservoir in modern-day northern Anhui province.
 For this, Sunshu is credited as China's first hydraulic engineer.
 The later Wei statesman Ximen Bao, who served Marquis Wen of Wei (445–396 BC), was the first hydraulic engineer of China to have created a large irrigation canal system.
 As the main focus of his grandiose project, his canal work eventually diverted the waters of the entire Zhang River to a spot further up the Yellow River.